 - Play Practice Rounds Strategically: Don't just go out and fire at every pin.
 Play from the tournament tees and take detailed notes.
 Where are the ideal landing zones?
 What’s the one side of the fairway or green you absolutely cannot miss on?
 Hit extra shots from potential trouble spots to know exactly what you’re facing.

 - Create a Hole-by-Hole Game Plan: Identify the “green light,” “yellow light,” and “red light” holes.
 Green-light holes are your clear birdie opportunities.
 Yellow-light holes are ones where a par is a great score and you should play conservatively.
-Red-light holes have a lot of dangerso you should play them a a saway a 'yellow-lhg' ghoes, and focus on 'getting past' this hoe without a big 'x” score.
+Red-light holes have a lot of danger, so you should approach them cautiously and focus on avoiding big numbers.

 - Putting Green Recon: Spend significant time on the practice green to get the exact speed.
 In a qualifier, three-putts are devastating.
 Knowing the speed removes a huge variable.